-It is designed to fit next to the Titan Mobile panel, but it can also be used with the Tiger Touch, Quartz, Arena, Sapphire Touch and T2.
+It is designed to fit next to the Titan Mobile panel, but it can be used with any of the Avolites Titan console range and also the T2 USB device.

 If you want to see the legends and function information for the wing controls, there is a Mobile Wing workspace window - double click <View/Open> and select "Mobile Wing".
 Using the Context Menu buttons you can select different views for this workspace which combine the playbacks and executor buttons into one screen, or you can display them in separate pages.